I let myself in at the kitchen door.

 Folks aren't afraid of us.

 I didn't relish it along at first.

 But I got wonted to it.
-And besides--

 John said I was too old to have grandchildren.